HkrishnanR/HR-Essentialome/README.md

 # HR-Essentialome
-Codes for HR Essentialome manuscript
+Scripts used in the HR-Essentialome manuscript